vectara/vectara-docs/www/docs/common-use-cases/chatbots-grounded-generation/overview.md

                     ],
                     "documentIndex": 0,
                     "corpusKey": {
-                        "customerId": 0,
-                        "corpusId": 3,
-                        "semantics": 0,
-                        "dimList": [],
-                        "metadataFilter": ""
+                        ...
                     },
                     "resultOffset": 164,
                     "resultLength": 107
                 },
                 {
-                    "text": "Chapter 10 Chapter 10 %START_SNIPPET%The Infinite Improbability Drive is a wonderful new method of \ncrossing vast interstellar distances in a mere nothingth of a second, \nwithout all that tedious mucking about in hyperspace.%END_SNIPPET% It was discovered by a lucky chance, and then developed into a \ngovernable form of propulsion by the Galactic Government's research \nteam on Damogran.
+                    "text": "Chapter 10 Chapter 10 The Infinite Improbability Drive is a wonderful new method of \ncrossing vast interstellar distances in a mere nothingth of a second, \nwithout all that tedious mucking about in hyperspace.
+It was discovered by a lucky chance, and then developed into a \ngovernable form of propulsion by the Galactic Government's research \nteam on Damogran.
 This, briefly, is the story of its discovery.", "score": 0.8826565742492676,
                     "metadataList": [
                         {